Adult Learning & Christian Formation

 Our youth are a vital part of the St. Alban’s parish.
 We host a variety of activities for youth from 6th through 12th grade.
 Typically, we have two major events, meetings, or outreach activities per month.

-Sunday School happens every week at 9:15am, and registration is ongoing, all year long.
+Sunday School happens on Sunday at 9:15am.
+This time is set aside so that we can connect and journey with each other in our walk with Christ.
+Registration is ongoing, all year long.
 Any child is welcome whether previously registered or not.
 (We do need parent contact information for all children.)

-For more information about Sunday School, please contact us or stop by the Parish Hall on Sunday.
+For more information about Children and Youth Sunday School, please contact us at [email protected].